kamranahmedse/developer-roadmap/src/data/guides/frontend-frameworks.md

 1. **Performance:** How well does the frontend framework handle real-world scenarios, including page load times, rendering speed, and efficient resource use?
 2. **Popularity and Community Support:** Is there a large community around the framework?
 How easy is it to find tutorials, forums, and third-party tools?
-3. **Learning Curve:** Is the framework easy to learn for new developers, or does it require mastering complex patterns and paradigms?
+3. **Learning Curve:** Is the framework an easy [frontend developer skill](https://roadmap.sh/frontend/developer-skills) to learn for new devs, or does it require mastering complex patterns and paradigms?
 4. **Ecosystem and Extensibility:** Does the framework offer a robust ecosystem of libraries, plugins, and tooling to extend its functionality?
 5. **Scalability and Flexibility:** Can the framework handle both small and large projects?
 Is it flexible enough to support different project types, from single-page applications (SPAs) to complex enterprise solutions?
 6. **Future-Proofing:** Is the framework actively maintained and evolving?
 Will it remain relevant in the next few years, based on trends and support?